World missions videos: What are the Top Five?

 This list contains fuller descriptions of these five plus other significant world missions video productions with comments by Howard Culbertson, Frank Dewey, Melanie Elder, Marty Michelson, and John Zumwalt.
 Though many were produced years ago, they continue to offer inspiration, insight, and reflection on the global outreach of the Church of Jesus Christ.

 1. Amma: The story of Amy Carmichael and the Dohnavur Fellowship.
 Vision Video, 50 minutes.
-Amy Carmichael, Irish missionary to south India from 1895 till her death in 1951, was horrified at Hindu child temple prostitution.
+Amy Carmichael, an Irish missionary to south India from 1895 till her death in 1951, was horrified at Hindu child temple prostitution.
 So, she founded Dohnavur Fellowship to shelter and save the children.

 3. The Calling: Story of Esther and Roger Winans .
 Church of the Nazarene, 55 minutes.
 This is a story of love, courage, faith, and sacrifice told through the words of Esther Carson Winans's diary about how the Aguaruna Indians were reached with the story of God's love.
 It was filmed on the Peruvian coast and in the Amazon jungle, where the actual story took place..